-Club hours at City Tech are held on Thursdays from 12:45 pm to 2:15 pm During this time a variety of competitive sports is offered, including basketball, volleyball, paddleball and table tennis.
+Club hours at City Tech are held on Thursdays from 12:45 pm to 2:15 pm.
+During this time a variety of competitive sports are offered including basketball, volleyball, paddleball and table tennis.
 Special events include the annual Turkey Trot and the fitness and weight-lifting competition.
 Intramural schedules are distributed and posted throughout the College.
-For further information come to room K-214 or call 718.260.5102.
+For further information come to the Klitgord Building, room K 214 or call 718.260.5102.